Catallactic/catallactic-site/docs/yellowpaper.md

 ## 5. Engineering Requirements for Medium of Exchange
 ---

 ### 5.1.
-Stability of Economic Models
+Systems Stability

+#### 5.1.1.
+Positive and Negative Feedback

-When providing ffedback to a system, there are 2 possibilities:
+When providing feedback to a system, there are 2 possibilities:

 - Negative feedback (or balancing feedback) occurs when some function of the output of a system, process, or mechanism is fed back in a manner that tends to reduce the fluctuations in the output, whether caused by changes in the input or by other disturbances.
 A classic example of negative feedback is a heating system thermostat — when the temperature gets high enough, the heater is turned OFF.
 When the temperature gets too cold, the heat is turned back ON.
 In each case the "feedback" generated by the thermostat "negates" the trend.